 The Graduate Records Examination (GRE) is a standardized test that is used for graduate admissions in much the same way as the SAT or ACT are at the undergraduate level.
 Just like those tests, it is surrounding in controversy and confusion.
 Here are some of the pros and cons of taking the GRE in preparation for applying to graduate school.

 Not sure if graduate school is right for you?
-Try conducting some research or extracurricular scholarship as part of your undergraduate experience.
+Try conducting some research or extracurricular scholarship as part of your undergraduate experience, or participate in a Research Experience for Undergraduates (REU) program during the summer.

 Your undergraduate GPA is a key part of your grad school application.
 What are the influences of AP credits, transfer credits, grade replacement, and pass/fail courses on your GPA?